bengarusi/Chess-Project/README.md

 # Chess Knight Moves on a 5x5 Board

 ## Project Overview
 This project implements a program to simulate the legal moves of a knight on a 5x5 chessboard.
 The program allows users to explore and manage possible knight movement paths using data structures designed to store board positions and movement paths.
+Additionally, the program determines whether it is possible for the knight to perform a complete tour of the board, starting from a given position, such that the knight visits every position on the board exactly once.
 ## File Structure
 - **main.c**: The main file, handling input/output and core program logic.
 - **Section1.h / section1.c**: Functions to calculate all possible knight moves from any position on a 5x5 board.